-This translates to 50% of your hard crafted marketing communication not getting a read past the first line.
+This translates to 50% of your hard-crafted marketing communication not getting a read past the first line.
 Any good email marketing platform gives you an opportunity to see how emails will display on mobile.

 This is a feature you should make use of extensively.
-Additionally, you should have an option to send test emails of your campaigns.
+Additionally, you should have the option to send test emails of your campaigns.
 Take advantage of this as well to make sure nothing slips through the cracks.